 ” Your purpose in life is to find your purpose and give your whole heart and soul to it.”

 No matter what your religious beliefs are, your bible is your manual to every possible thing you will come face with until the day you die.
 Everything you deal with in your life has been dealt with and solved many, many years ago.
 Finding your life purpose is one of the most liberating things you could ever possibly encounter.
 It puts you in a space where you can now start achieving wonderful things in your lifetime.

 ** LAST MINUTE THOUGHT**

 I know many people dread the thought of dying one day.
 The thought of death frightens them.
 I was reading an E-Book on how to create a life plan.
-And as I was reading this book one of the habits that was shared was “to plan your life backwards.”
-Yes, plan your life backwards.
+And as I was reading this book one of the habits that were shared was “to plan your life backward.”
+Yes, plan your life backward.
 And the very last thing that you will EVER have control over is what people will say and think about you at your funeral.

 Think about it.
-Have yyouever been to a funeral where there is just one person speaking so ILL about the deceased?
+Have you ever been to a funeral where there is just one person speaking so ILL of the deceased?

 “He owed me money.”
 “I heard she was sleeping around with many men.”
 “I am happy they are dead, I didn’t like them anyway.”
 Don’t be too shocked.
 There are people that do say things like this at funerals.
 But then, you have funerals where people speak so greatly of them, their accomplishments in life, the way they loved their families, their children, their spouse.
 How they respected everyone that they have met.
 And how they will be greatly missed.
 Think about the things you will want to be remembered by when it is your time to go.